 The Skating with the Stars show allows people to see adult skaters of different shapes and abilities enjoying the recreation and physical aspects of skating as a lifelong healthy activity.
 This is an underlying goal of IDI.
 With participants spanning a large age group, dancing on ice transcends the boundaries of “for kids only” and opens our eyes to what is possible: skating through life.
 Community performances help advance IDI’s mission to increase appreciation of ice dance.

 2019: Anne Weidman, Donna Ryan, Jim Proulx, Sean McGrimley, Tod Mott

 2020: Abigail Douris, Melissa Paly, Junichi Fukuda, Dan Houston, Jim Tufts, Amanda McSharry

 2022: Peter Douris, Stephanie Hurd, Evan Mallet, Kate Malloy, Brigham Pendleton, Martha Stone

 December 2022 will mark the return of Ice Dance International’s vintage skaters performing each weekend in December during Strawbery Banke’s Candlelight Stroll.

 The skaters have become one of Stroll’s most enjoyable experiences creating an Early American Holiday feel.

-Stroll also gives IDI the opportunity for local adults and competitive kids a chance to perform for appreciative audiences and provides IDI one of its most important ways to engage with the local community.
+Stroll also gives IDI the opportunity for local adults, coaches and competitive kids a chance to perform for appreciative audiences and provides IDI one of its most important ways to engage with the local community.